GAMP®5: Categories, Guidelines, and Tips

 How GAMP®5 makes the guidelines last?

-Even though the set of regulations that is GAMP®5 provides an effective way to manage developing software and make sure it is properly tested before release, it also makes sure that even after release everything is up to standards and will be in the future in case of any additional inspections.
+Even though the set of regulations that is GAMP 5 provides an effective way to manage developing software, it also makes sure that even after release everything is up to standards.

 One of the ways the process accomplishes this is by defining the exact system user and supplier responsibilities.
-Users are responsible for specifying their requirements, while suppliers must ensure that systems meet these requirements.
+Users are responsible for specifying their requirements, while the supplier involvement makes sure that systems meet GAMP 5 business requirements.

-Another approach GAMP®5 takes to make future-proof software is to demand proper documentation.
+Another approach GAMP 5 takes to make future-proof software is to demand proper documentation.
 Everything and anything about a project has to be documented, starting from the system functions to the hardware specifications and the technologies used for the entire system.
+This can help future developers follow the past thread and learn from it.

 This documentation can then be easily referenced in the future when needed.
 GAMP 5 provides guidelines for maintaining validated systems throughout their lifecycle and the procedures for retiring or replacing them.